mosip/inji-verify/docs/Revocation.md

 ## API Documentation

-The API documentations can be found [here](https://mosip.stoplight.io/docs/inji-verify/branches/main/)
+The API documentations can be found in the [Inji Verify API documentation](https://mosip.stoplight.io/docs/inji-verify/branches/main/)

 ## Functionalities

 ## 1. UPLOAD & SCAN

 ### Verifiable Credential Submission:
 - Inji Verify have API to submit Verifiable Credential.

 > **Note** that Verifiable Credential Submission endpoint(`/vc-submission`) is specifically for submitting individual credentials and is distinct from a Verifiable Presentation (VP) submission.